 Additionally, communicating with strangers on the Internet can be awkward.
 It's hard to convey or read tone, and sarcasm is frequently misunderstood.
 Try to use clear language, and think about how it will be received by the other person.

 What if something or someone offends you?

-Of course, you can always contact us to firstname.lastname@example.org if you need more help dealing with a situation.
+Of course, you can always contact us at firstname.lastname@example.org if you need more help dealing with a situation.

 What is not allowed?

-We are committed to maintaining a community where users are free to express themselves and challenge one another's ideas, both technical and otherwise.
-Such discussions, however, are unlikely to foster fruitful dialog when ideas are silenced because community members are being shouted down or are afraid to speak up.
-That means you should be respectful and civil at all times, and refrain from attacking others on the basis of who they are.
+We are committed to maintaining a community where users are free to express themselves and respectfully challenge one another's ideas, both technical and otherwise.
+Such discussions, however, are unlikely to foster fruitful dialog when ideas are silenced because community members are fearful of being shouted down or are afraid to speak up.
+That means all attendees should be respectful and civil at all times, and refrain from attacking others on the basis of who they are.
 We do not tolerate behaviour that crosses the line into the following:

 - Threats of violence - You may not threaten violence towards others or use the site to organize, promote, or incite acts of real-world violence or terrorism.
 Think carefully about the words you use, the images you post, and even the software you write, and how they may be interpreted by others.
 Even if you mean something as a joke, it might not be received that way.
 If you think that someone else might interpret the content you post as a threat, or as promoting violence or terrorism, stop.
 Don't post it on Consumer Data Right Support Portal.
 In extraordinary cases, we may report threats of violence to law enforcement if we think there may be a genuine risk of physical harm or a threat to public safety.